Removal of breast implants & Capsulectomy

-Following explantation, dressings are left in place for 1 to 2 weeks.
-Drains may be used if Dr. Nicolaidis is concerned about bleeding or collections.
+Dr. Nicolaidis asks patients to keep their elbows stuck to their sides for the first 2 weeks after surgery, in an effort to decrease the risk of bleeding.
+Following explantation, dressings are left in place for 1 week.
+Drains are rarely used, when Dr. Nicolaidis is concerned about bleeding or collections.
 Patients are asked to keep the dressing dry and clean.
 Wounds are usually well healed by two to three weeks after surgery.
 Patients are asked to sleep only on their back and not to force with their arms for a period of one month.

 Return to work after explantation

 Time off work depends on the patient’s type of work.
 As already stated, patients cannot force with their arms for a period of one month.
 A conservative period of time off work is between two and four weeks.

 Complications specific to Capsulectomy with removal of breast implants

 Dr. Nicolaidis was the first Plastic Surgeon to report on the complications of capsulectomy in a prospective study of his first 182 explant cases for Breast Implant Illness (The ASPS Meeting 2020).
 As of April 2021, he has doubled that number of cases.
 And here are the complication rates.